Josssiiiah/Josssiiiah.github.io/README.md

 ## About The Project

 This is the first version of my portfolio website built with Next.js and React.js.
 It features my projects portfolio, my resume, and an about me section.
-The site utilizes React hooks including useState and useEffect, and global styles.
+The site utilizes React hooks including useState and useEffect, and global styles using Tailwind.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>